Finding The Perfect Roast Level For Your Espresso Beans

 For dark roast espresso, a recommended brewing ratio is still the 1:2 coffee to water ratio.
 Using 20 grams of coffee for 40 grams of water is a suitable starting point.
 This brewing ratio allows for a rich extraction, accentuating the bold flavors and maintaining the balance between bitterness and sweetness.

-See also The Best Espresso Beans For A Creamy Cappuccino
+See also The Top 7 Espresso Beans For An Intense And Bold Espresso Shot

 Experimenting with Roast Levels